Sea Point

-Sea Point (Afrikaans: Seepunt) is one of Cape Town's most affluent and densely populated suburbs, situated between Signal Hill and the Atlantic Ocean, a few kilometres to the west of Cape Town's Central Business District (CBD).
+Sea Point (Afrikaans: Seepunt) is an affluent and densely populated suburb of Cape Town, situated in the Western Cape, between Signal Hill and the Atlantic Ocean, a few kilometres to the west of Cape Town's Central Business District (CBD).
 Moving from Sea Point to the CBD, one passes first through the small suburb of Three Anchor Bay, then Green Point.
-Seaward from Green Point is the area known as Mouille Point (pronounced MOO-lee), where the local lighthouse is situated.
+Seaward from Green Point is the area known as Mouille Point (pronounced "mu-lee"), where the local lighthouse is situated.
 It borders to the southwest the suburb of Bantry Bay.

-Sea Point is the only seaside suburb of Cape Town with significant high-rise development and this, along with other factors, has made it a very popular residential area, or for investing in first or second homes and apartments.
+It is known for its large Jewish population, synagogues, and kosher food options.